lfschenone/pixelmural/README.md

 * Replace GET for POST ajax requests where necessary
 * Draft pencil?
 * When zooming and moving, only load the pixels that change
-* When loading pixels, minimise data transfer by removing the # from the hex codes and using shorthand hex
 * Further customise Spectrum

 Further tasks